-When changing or replacing tires, be sure all four tires are of the same type (i.e., summer, all season or snow) and construction.
-Your NISSAN dealer may be able to help you with information about tire type, size, speed rating and availability.
+- When changing or replacing tires, be sure all four tires are of the same type (i.e., summer, all season or construction. snow) and Your NISSAN dealer may be able to help you with information about tire type. size, speed rating and availability.
 Replacement tires may have a lower speed rating than the factory equipped tires, and may not match the potential maximum vehicle speed.
-Never exceed the maximum speed rating of the tire.
+Never exceed the maximum speed rating of the tire. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information booklet.